Canon 60D vs 5D Mark IV

 The Canon EOS 60D and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in August 2010 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (60D) and a full frame (5D Mark IV) sensor.
-The 60D has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 60D has a resolution of 17.9 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 60D vs Canon 5D Mark IV
+Body comparison: Canon 60D vs 5D Mark IV

 An illustration of the physical size and weight of the Canon 60D and the Canon 5D Mark IV is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 60D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably larger (14 percent) than the Canon 60D.
 Moreover, the 5D Mark IV is markedly heavier (18 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.